jboxman/owncloud-quickstart/index.md

 # Getting started with ownCloud

-With [ownCloud](https://owncloud.org/) your data is accessible from anywhere using your computer, tablet, or mobile phone. ownCloud runs on and stores your data on servers you manage.
+With [ownCloud](https://owncloud.org/) your data is accessible from anywhere on your computer, tablet, or mobile phone. ownCloud runs on and stores your data on servers that you manage.

 This guide discusses the following topics: